mackyle/markdown/syntax.md

 The *implicit link name* shortcut allows you to omit the name of the link, in which case the link text itself is used as the name.
-Just use an empty set of square brackets -- e.g., to link the word "Google" to the google.com web site, you could simply write:
+Just use an empty set of square brackets (or none) -- e.g., to link the word "Google" to the google.com web site, you could simply write:

       [Google][]

+Or even just this:

+      [Google]

 And then define the link: